You can create a new credential, configure its properties, and assign it to a cardholder or visitor, using the Credential management task.

 - If custom fields are defined for credentials, such as the manufacturer, the card model, and so on, enter the credential’s custom information under the designated section.

-- In the Description field, type a description for the credential.
+- In the Descriptoin field, type a description for the credential.

 Assign the credential to a partition.

 Partitions determine which Security Center users have access to this entity.
-Only accepted users of the partition can view or modify the credential.
+Only users who have been granted access to the partition can see the credential.

 (Optional) If the credential is a card credential (not a PIN), select a badge